Related reading

 The Highlands climate supports a wider range of cold-climate fruit trees than the coast.
 Apple, pear, plum, walnut, and chestnut trees are common on older properties.
 These are typically smaller stumps that grind quickly.

-What Makes Highland Properties Different
+What Makes Highlands Properties Different

 Stump grinding in the Southern Highlands has some characteristics that differ from coastal and suburban work.